shahanakattil/MS-900-Lab-Content/Module-1-Intro-to-Microsoft-365-Admin-Center.md

     ![](Images/lab1-E2t2-img7.png)

 1. Select **Anyone with the link can edit to customize the link** option.
-Set the options you want on your link, then select Apply when you're done.
+Set the options you want on your link, then select Apply when you are done.

     ![](Images/lab1-E2t2-img8.png)